pony-dev/playground/README.md

-just some scripts and code
+just some script and code and config